College football's surprising new cradle of coaches

 "Here's a T-shirt and a pair of shorts, and you do the work," Vince Kehres said.
 "It's not like going to Ohio State."

-The Spartan existence helped during the transition to coaching.
+The spartan existence helped during the transition to coaching.
 Around the time Campbell, Candle, Alex Grinch and others were finishing their playing careers at Mount Union, the program started hiring intern coaches, who received some money, on-campus housing and meals in the school cafeteria.

 Candle was among the first.
 He coached wide receivers and, because he had grown up on a golf course, also cut the grass on the school's athletic fields.
 Mowing the grass remains a duty handled by a football assistant.